felipelouza/egsa/README.md

 \[4\] Kasai, T., Lee, G., Arimura, H., Arikawa, S., & Park, K. (2001).
 Linear-Time Longest-Common-Prefix Computation in Suffix Arrays and Its Applications.
 In Proc.
 CPM (pp. 181–192).

+##acknowledges:

+Thanks to Fabio Garofalo and Giovanna Rosone by helpful suggestions and debugging.